mapxn/npmjs-boost/docs/README.md

 The npmjs-boost mirror is available on Cloudflare's lots of edge locations in North America, South America, Europe, Africa, Asia, and Australia.

 ## Usage
-Switching to the npmjs-boost mirror is effortless, quick, and easy.
+Switching to the npm-boost mirror is effortless, quick, and easy.

 For a single command, pass the mirror to the `--registry` argument.